 The Company has determined that there is a single reporting unit for the purpose of conducting this goodwill impairment assessment.
 The Company has the option of performing either a qualitative or quantitative assessment to determine whether further impairment testing is necessary.
 If it is more-likely-than-not that the fair value of a reporting unit is less than its carrying amount, a quantitative impairment test will be required.
 The quantitative goodwill impairment test requires management to estimate and compare the fair value of the reporting unit with its carrying value.
+If the fair value of the reporting unit exceeds the carrying value of the net assets, goodwill is not impaired.
 If the fair value of the reporting unit is less than the carrying value, the difference is recorded as an impairment loss up to the amount of goodwill.